 - My thoughts on the future of Nigerian students in Canada

-The 5.4% decline in visa approval rates for Nigerian nationals was lower than the Canadian average (6.4%).
-But, the visa approval rate for Nigerian students remained well below the average for all source countries.
+The 5.4% decline in study permit approval rates for Nigerian nationals was lower than the Canadian average (6.4%).
+But, the study permit approval rate for Nigerian students remained well below the average for all source countries.

-Only 17.6% of student visas were approved for Nigerian nationals in 2019, compared to 60.1% for all markets.
+Only 17.6% of study permits were approved for Nigerian nationals in 2019, compared to 60.1% for all markets.